 5.1 All enclosures used to keep greyhounds must provide at least enough space for each greyhound to feed, sleep, sit, stand, lie with limbs extended, stretch and move about.
-R.

-5.2 Greyhounds must be securely confined to prevent their escape from the property at which they are kept, and prevent unauthorised persons gaining access to the greyhounds.
+5.2 Greyhounds must be securely confined to prevent their escape from the property at which they are kept and prevent unauthorised persons gaining access to the greyhounds.
 Unless the greyhound is under supervision, there must be at least two barriers between a greyhound and escape from the property at all times.
-R.

 5.3 All greyhound enclosures, housing and sleeping areas must be designed, constructed and maintained in a way that is safe and provides for the well-being of greyhounds.
-R.

 5.4 Any security measures installed in or around greyhound housing areas must not prevent easy access to greyhounds, or efficient removal of greyhounds in the event of an emergency.
-R.

-Construction of greyhound housing areas (kennels) and fencing is a popular topic among greyhound trainers - which kind of fencing is best?
+Which kind of fencing is best?
 How high does it need to be?
 How much will it cost?